 Primary Node Configuration for Atlas Clusters

 The primary node configuration in itself is rather simple.
 First, you must choose which B Series Appliance will serve as the primary node.
 Unless the deployment is for a small number of representatives, the primary node will ideally be a B400 B Series Appliance.
-A second, matching backup will need to be used for the pairing of the primary role in a failover relationship.
+A second, matching backup must be used for the pairing of the primary role in a failover relationship.

-Since the primary node will play a role in every support session, the network in which that primary node resides should be a central location in relation to your network as a whole.
+Since the primary node plays a role in every support session, the network in which that primary node resides should be a central location in relation to your network as a whole.

 Once you have planned where your primary node will reside physically, the next step is to confirm the name of your support site.
-This hostname will serve as the central hub, essentially, where your customers will come seeking support (e.g., http://support.example.com).
-You will also need to have a canonical hostname registered in your DNS environment for each B Series Appliance in the cluster.
+This hostname will serve as the central hub, essentially, where your customers will seek support (e.g., http://access.example.com).
+You must also have a canonical hostname registered in your DNS environment for each B Series Appliance in the cluster.

-The primary node will also have the capacity to handle support sessions just as does a traffic node.
+The primary node also has the capacity to handle support sessions just as a traffic node.
 If there are network or environmental conditions disrupting the availability of a traffic node (from a client’s point-of-view) then a support session can fall back to the primary B Series Appliance.
-In this scenario, the primary B Series Appliance will handle all aspects of the session without utilizing a traffic node.
+In this scenario, the primary B Series Appliance handles all aspects of the session without utilizing a traffic node.
 An administrator can set how many concurrent sessions can fall back to the primary B Series Appliance at any given time.